Simone St. James

 Simone St. James is a Canadian author of mystery, historical fiction, and romance novels.
-Simone lives outside of Toronto, Canada and had twenty years of experience in the television business before leaving to write full-time.

-Simone has always written for fun before she decided to try and get published.
-She was inspired to write her first book because she wanted to read a ghost story that was creepy but not gory, and that had a romance in it.
+The themes in St. James's novels often include ghosts, crime, and an investigation.
+She lives outside of Toronto, Canada and had twenty years of experience in the television business before leaving to write full-time.
+St. James was inspired to write her first book because she wanted to read a ghost story that was creepy but not gory, and that had a romance in it.
 Since she couldn't find it, she wrote it herself.

-The themes in Simone's novels often include ghosts, crime, and an investigation.
-Although Simone claims never to have seen a ghost personally, her books are all about the possibility, and specifically about the "what if" moment.
-The first books written by Simone were set in the 1920s.
+Although she claims never to have seen a ghost personally, her books are all about the possibility, and specifically about the "what if" moment.
+The first books written by St. James were set in the 1920s.
 She decided after that to write for other time periods like the 1950s.